patricksongzy/corgi/README.md

 * Did not want to have to manage any 'graph' structures when using Corgi (the Arrays should represent the graph alone).
 * Graph became more, and more dependent on threading for the backward pass, and the use of `Arc`, and `Mutex`.
 * Graphs do note store consumers (at the moment).
 They store consumer counts instead.
-* Array values should never be modified from an operations; instead, new arrays should be created.

 ### Tracked Arrays
 * Tracked arrays are arrays which require gradients to be computed, and stored.